 It shall be within the discretion of the principal to investigate and determine whether special action is necessary for students who are absent repeatedly.
 Notes from a doctor verifying illnesses will be required when repeated absences are due to illness or a student has been absent on more than 10 occasions during a semester.
 It shall be within the discretion of the principal to determine whether a student is "absent repeatedly" on a case-by-case basis.
 Periodically, during the quarter/semester, student records are routinely examined regarding school attendance and tardies.
 It is then determined if it is necessary to update the parent or guardian regarding the number of days missed, and request that the student miss no further days, except for illness.
 The parent or guardian may also be requested to visit the school to discuss the attendance of their child.
-If, after the above steps have been taken, and the student re-take the grade the following year.
+If, after the above steps have been taken, and the student continues to have irregular attendance, the administration may notify the Board of Education and recommend that the student re-take the grade the following year.